 - In a large bowl, melt together the butter, golden syrup, cocoa, cream and salt, in the microwave in 30 second bursts.
 Stir well between each until it’s just melted together.
 Don’t overheat.

-- Add the biscuit pieces and 2/3 of the maltesers to the chocolate mixture and mix well.
+- Add the broken biscuits and ⅔ of the maltesers to the chocolate mixture and mix well.

 - Tip into prepared tin, pressing down well.

 - FOR THE GANACHE:Heat the cream in a saucepan or microwave until hot (if on the stove you’ll see bubble just start to appear).